ESGF/esgf-prepare/docs/usage.rst

 .. code-block:: bash

    $> esgscan_check_vocab -h
-   usage: esgscan_check_vocab [-h] -p PROJECT [-c CONFIG] [-l [LOGDIR]] [-V]
+   usage: esgscan_check_vocab --project <project_id> [-i /esg/config/esgcet/.] [--log [$PWD]] [-h] [-V]
                               directory [directory ...]

-   Check the configuration file to use with esgscan_directory command-line.
+   The mapfile generation relies on the ESGF node configuration files.
+These "esg.<project>.ini" files declares the Data Reference Syntax (DRS) and the controlled vocabularies of each project.

+   "esgscan_check_vocab" allows you to easily check the configuration file.
+It implies that your directory structure strictly follows the project DRS including the version facet.

    positional arguments:
      directory                One or more directories to recursively scan.
 Unix wildcards are allowed.

    optional arguments:
+     --project <project_id>   Required lower-cased project name.

+     -i /esg/config/esgcet/.
+Initialization/configuration directory containing "esg.ini"
+                              and "esg.<project>.ini" files.
+If not specified, the usual datanode directory is used.

+     --log [$PWD]             Logfile directory.
+If not, standard output is used.

      -h, --help               Show this help message and exit.

-     -p PROJECT, --project PROJECT
-                           Required project name corresponding to a section of the configuration file.

-     -c CONFIG, --config CONFIG
-                           Path of the configuration INI file to check (default is ~/lib/python2.7/site-packages/esgmapfiles-0.5-py2.7.egg/esgmapfiles/config.ini).

-     -l [LOGDIR], --logdir [LOGDIR]
-                           Logfile directory (default is working directory).
-                           If not, standard output is used.

      -V, --Version            Program version.

-   Developed by Iwi, A. (BADC) and Levavasseur, G. (CNRS/IPSL)
+   Developed by:
+   Levavasseur, G. (CNRS/IPSL - glipsl@ipsl.jussieu.fr)
+   Iwi, A. (STFC/BADC - alan.iwi@stfc.ac.uk)

 Tutorials
 ---------